Florida Pedestrian Accident Lawyer

 Reviewed by Graham W. Syfert, Esq., Florida Bar No. 39104.
 Last updated .

 Florida pedestrian crashes follow most of the same legal framework as car-on-car crashes, with one wrinkle that surprises clients: the pedestrian's own auto PIP coverage usually pays first for medical and wage benefits.
-Section 768.81 comparative fault applies, with the 51 percent bar.
+Section 768.81 comparative fault applies, with the more-than-50-percent bar.

 Right-of-way and crosswalk rules